pascal-sochacki/languagetool-lsp/Readme.md

 Hey, do you have Dyslexia (like me) and need to write comments and readme's?

-If so, you may enjoy this lsp.
+Iff so, you may enjoy this lsp.

 Example: